AdobeDocs/workfront.fr-FR/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md

 <span class="preview">The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers, or in the Production environment for customers who enabled fast releases. </span>
 * <span class="preview">For information about fast releases, see [Enable or disable fast releases for your organization](../../../administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md)</span>

-<span class="preview">For information about the current release, see [Fourth Quarter 2023 release overview](../../../product-announcements/product-releases/23-q4-release-activity/23-q4-release-overview.md)</span> -->
+<span class="preview">For information about the current release, see [Fourth Quarter 2023 release overview](../../../product-announcements/product-releases/23-q4-release-activity/23-q4-release-overview.md)</span>
+-->

 >[!IMPORTANT]
 >
->Les informations de cet article font référence aux fonctionnalités publiées pendant la phase bêta pour la nouvelle expérience de commentaire.
+>Les informations de cet article font référence aux fonctionnalités publiées pendant la phase Beta pour la nouvelle expérience de commentaire.
 >
 >Le programme beta pour la nouvelle expérience de commentaires a commencé en avril 2023 et s’est terminé en octobre 2023, avec la version d’octobre 2023.
 >